-- (A) To recover damages in an amount not less than one hundred dollars (\$100) and not greater than seven hundred and fifty (\$750) per consumer per incident or actual damages, whichever is greater. - (B) Injunctive or declaratory relief. - (C) Any other relief the court deems proper. - 250.
-Defendant is a "business" under § 1798.140(b) in that it is a corporation organized for profit or financial benefit of its shareholders or other owners, with gross revenue in excess of \$25 million. - 251.
-Plaintiff and Class Members are covered "consumers" under § 1798.140(g) in that they are natural persons who are California residents.
+- (A) To recover damages in an amount not less than one hundred dollars (\$100) and not greater than seven hundred and fifty (\$750) per consumer per incident or actual damages, whichever is greater. - (B) Injunctive or declaratory relief. - (C) Any other relief the court deems proper.

-- 252. The personal information of Plaintiff and the Class Members at issue in this lawsuit constitutes "personal information" under § 1798.150(a) and 1798.81.5, in that the personal information Defendant collects and which was impacted by the cybersecurity attack includes an individual's first name or first initial and the individual's last name in combination with one or more of the following data elements, with either the name or the data elements not encrypted or redacted: (i) Social Security number; (ii) Driver's license number, California identification card number, tax identification number, passport number, military identification number, or other unique identification number issued on a government document commonly used to verify the identity of a specific individual; (iii) account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account; (iv) medical information; (v) health insurance information; (vi) unique biometric data generated from measurements or technical analysis of human body characteristics, such as a fingerprint, retina, or iris image, used to authenticate a specific individual. - 253.
-Defendant knew or should have known that its vendors' computer systems and data security practices were inadequate to safeguard the Class Members' personal information and that the risk of a data breach or theft was highly likely. - 254.
-As a direct and proximate result of Defendant's violation of its duty, the unauthorized access and exfiltration, theft, or disclosure of Plaintiff's and Class Members' personal information included exfiltration, theft, or disclosure through Defendant's servers, systems, and website, and/or the dark web, where hackers further disclosed the personal identifying information alleged herein. - 255.
-As a direct and proximate result of Defendant's acts, Plaintiff and the Class Members were injured and lost money or property, including but not limited to the loss of
+- 241. Defendant is a "business" under § 1798.140(b) in that it is a corporation organized for profit or financial benefit of its shareholders or other owners, with gross revenue in excess of \$25 million. - 242.
+Plaintiff and Class Members are covered "consumers" under § 1798.140(g) in that they are natural persons who are California residents. - The personal information of Plaintiff and the Class Members at issue in 243. this lawsuit constitutes "personal information" under § 1798.150(a) and 1798.81.5, in that the personal information Defendant collects and which was impacted by the cybersecurity attack includes an individual's first name or first initial and the individual's last name in combination with one or more of the following data elements, with either the name or the data elements not encrypted or redacted: (i) Social Security number; (ii) Driver's license number, California identification card number, tax identification number, passport number, military identification number, or other unique identification number issued on a government document commonly used to verify the identity of a specific individual; (iii) account number or credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account; (iv) medical information; (v) health insurance information; (vi) unique biometric data generated from measurements or technical analysis of human body characteristics, such as a fingerprint, retina, or iris image, used to authenticate a specific individual.

+244. Defendant knew or should have known that its computer systems and data security practices were inadequate to safeguard the Class Members' personal information and that the risk of a data breach or theft was highly likely.
+Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature of the information to protect the personal information of Plaintiff and the Class Members.
+Specifically, Defendant subjected Plaintiff's and the Class Members' nonencrypted and nonredacted personal information to an unauthorized access and exfiltration, theft, or disclosure as a result of the Defendant's violation of the duty to implement and maintain reasonable security procedures and practices appropriate to the nature of the information, as described herein.

-Plaintiff's and Class Members' legally protected interest in the confidentiality and privacy of their personal information, stress, fear, and anxiety, nominal damages, and additional losses described above.
+- 245. As a direct and proximate result of Defendant's violation of its duty, the unauthorized access and exfiltration, theft, or disclosure of Plaintiff's and Class Members' personal information included exfiltration, theft, or disclosure through Defendant's servers, systems, and website, and/or the dark web, where hackers further disclosed the personal identifying information alleged herein. - 246.
+As a direct and proximate result of Defendant's acts, Plaintiff and the Class Members were injured and lost money or property, including but not limited to the loss of Plaintiff's and Class Members' legally protected interest in the confidentiality and privacy of their personal information, stress, fear, and anxiety, nominal damages, and additional losses described above.